-BARTIMAEUS RELAY: Have all the children put on a sweater or jacket before the game.
-Have all the children stand against a wall and when the teacher shouts, BARTIMAEUS, the children will run to the other wall and throw off their coats and RUN back to the other wall!
-Continue again as time allows.
+BARTIMAEUS RELAY: Have all the children put on a sweater or jacket before the game begins.
+All the children line up against a wall in the classroom.
+When the teacher shouts, BARTIMAEUS, the children will run to the opposite wall, throw off their coats, and RUN back to the starting wall!
+Continue the game as time allows.

-PRAYING HANDS: Give each child a piece of paper and pencil or color crayon to trace their neighbor's hand sitting next to them.
-Encourage children to write, WHY WORRY WHEN I CAN PRAY?
+PRAYING HANDS: Give each child a piece of paper and pencil or crayon to trace their neighbor's hand sitting next to them.
+The children will then write, WHY WORRY WHEN I CAN PRAY? below the traced hand.

-CHALK TALK: Let each child go to the chalk board and draw or trace their own praying hands and write their own name in the hand that they drew.
-Then write some letters but leave some blank lines _____ for missing letters and let children take turns trying to guess a letter that is needed, for ALL WE NEED TO DO IS TO ASK IN JESUS' NAME.
+CHALK TALK: Let each child go to the chalkboard and draw or trace their own praying hands and write their own name in the hand that they drew.
+The teacher will then write some letters but leave some blank lines _____ for missing letters and let children take turns trying to guess a letter that is needed to complete the sentence ALL WE NEED TO DO IS TO ASK IN JESUS' NAME.
 AMEN.

 Song: "Open My Eyes that I May See"